 Things become more stressful as the level of challenge heightens, the player soon needing to deal with multiple queues, dancers that change the queue, and runners who speed up its movement unless you stop them.
 The time limits themselves are often unforgiving, making the entire experience a rather frantic one.
 Similarly, it can often be too much of a struggle to keep up with everything that’s going on.

-Team Battles act as boss levels of sorts, seeing you square off against a line of ninjas, changing the perspective and requiring you to pivot your view through use of the handheld’s gyroscopic control.
+Team Battles act as boss levels of sorts, seeing you square off against a line of ninjas, changing the perspective and requiring you to pivot your view through the use of the handheld’s gyroscopic control.

 If you’re wishing to attempt to piece together the ludicrous scenes that you’ve witnessed, then you can head into the Movie Maze mode.
 Within here, as can be most likely predicted from able to watch any live-action movies that you’ve previously collected to try to make sense of it all… I still can’t.

 Beyond Story Mode, you can enter the far less brutal Challenge Mode.
 This offers far lengthier levels, removing the time limit which in turn partly reduces the stress levels induced.
 There’s still the chance to fail, however, so you’ll have to maintain a pace to succeed.